syrofoam/wayland-flatpak-firefox-toturial/markdown.md

 ## firefox

-Go into the adressbar and type about:configurion
+Go into the adressbar and type about:config
 Then you want to set ***media.ffmpeg.vaapi.enabled** bolean to *True*

 ## h265fy